Sparsity-regularized optimization

 out = NL0R(func,n,lambda,pars);

-The inputs and outputs of NL0R are detailed below, where inputs ($\texttt{func}$, $\texttt{n}$, $\texttt{lambda}$) are required.
+The inputs and outputs of the Matlab version of $\texttt{NL0R}$ are detailed below, with analogous specifications for the Python version.
+Inputs ($\texttt{func}$, $\texttt{n}$, $\texttt{lambda}$) are required.
 The parameters in $\texttt{pars}$ are optional, but setting certain ones may improve the solver's performance and the solution quality.
 For example, tuning a proper $\texttt{pars.eta}$ may significantly improve the solver performance in terms of convergence speed and accuracy.

 function out = NL0R(func,n,lambda,pars)